Michael Harris II Player Props: Braves vs. Reds

-Michael Harris II -- batting .487 in his past 10 games -- will be in action for the Atlanta Braves against the Cincinnati Reds, with Luke Weaver on the mound, on June 23 at 6:40 PM ET.
+On Saturday, Michael Harris II (batting .487 in his past 10 games) and the Atlanta Braves face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 4:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Phillies.
+In his most recent game he had a one-hit performance (1-for-4) against the Reds.

 Michael Harris II Game Info & Props vs. the Reds